rsathyendhra/absorb-a-concept/_posts/2026-01-04-kubernetes.md

 Type of workloads supported by kubernetes

 1) Deployments - It manages a set of pods to run an application which does not maintain state
 2) StatefulSets - It runs a group of pods to run an application which maintains state.
-For e.g., application requires persistant storage or stable network identity
+For e.g., application requires persistent storage or stable network identity
-3) DaemomSet - It ensures that all nodes have a copy of pod.
+3) DaemonSet - It ensures that all nodes have a copy of pod.
 For e.g., a copy of logs collection running on each node

 Other workload types are replicaset,job,cronjob and replicationController.